ossamakhiar/piscine_object/module_04/README.md

 <hr>

 ## What is a design pattern
-As <a href="https://en.wikipedia.org/wiki/Software_design_pattern">wikipedia</a> says, "Design pattern is a general reusable solution to a commonly occurring problem within a given context in software design"
+As [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern) defines, a "Design Pattern" is a general reusable solution to a commonly occurring problem within a given context in software design.

-In other words, we can say that Design Pattern provides proven solution to solve commonly occurring problems in software (generally big) applications.
-Implementation of a particular design pattern in any application increases flexibility, maintainability and readability of the application.
-Before implementing any design pattern in the application, first we should be clear about the problem that can be solved by a particular design pattern.
+In other words, Design Patterns provide proven solutions to commonly occurring problems in software applications.
+Implementing a particular design pattern enhances flexibility, maintainability, and readability.
+Before implementing any design pattern, it's crucial to clearly understand the problem that the pattern can solve.

 ## How Design Patterns Help Us
-Application can be developed without implementing design patterns.
-Without using design pattern, initially application development time will be less but as application functionalities grow, you will realize that it is very difficult to change, maintain or understand the design.
-That’s where Design Pattern helps us to identify a general issue and solve it in the best possible manner.
+While applications can be developed without implementing design patterns, doing so leads to challenges in changing, maintaining, or understanding the design as functionalities grow.
+Design Patterns help identify general issues and solve them in the best possible manner.

-The first and most important part while working with Design Patterns is to understand the context and exact issue in application.
-Once the problem is identified, then it is easy to figure out which Design Pattern should be used to solve indentified problem.
+The first and most important step in working with Design Patterns is understanding the context and the exact issue in the application.
+Once the problem is identified, it becomes easier to determine which Design Pattern should be used to solve the identified problem.

 <hr>